-However, the presence of Movies by Burswood provides a relatively low spend by the Town investing on average \$20,000 per annum and in return attracting an average attendance of 6,962 people per year (2012 to 2018 - 41,771 people attending).
+In terms of the income forgone as a result of the inability to hire the BCH during the cinema season, the Town has also invested on average \$20,000 per annum and in return has attracted an average attendance of 6,962 people per year (2012 to 2018 - 41,771 people attending).
 Whilst it is difficult to quantify the number of Town residents that attend the cinemas, it is estimated that people attend from within a 5 to 10km radius of the Town.